The gaming industry has witnessed unprecedented growth in recent years.

 Overcoming all the hurdles, this battle royale game has managed to skyrocket in fame and fan base, making it the highest-grossing game of the year 2021 and putting it on a path to further glory.

-Mobile gaming statistics showed that PUBG grossed $2.8 billion in revenue in the year 2021.
+Mobile game revenue statistics showed that PUBG grossed $2.8 billion in revenue in the year 2021.

-The mobile gaming industry has exploded in mass and volume in recent years, and the explosion is only projected to expand further.
+The mobile game industry has exploded in mass and volume in recent years, and the explosion is only projected to expand further.

 With the addition of the latest technology into games and further development of Virtual Reality and Augmented Reality, the industry is also looking at some massive upscales in the future years.